Principles of remuneration

 The President’s annual compensation from Chevron, which is deferred until retirement from the board, was $375,000 in the year ended 31 December 2018, comprising $225,000 in shares of Chevron stock and $150,000 cash.
 She donates the entirety of her remuneration from UKRI (£9,180 per year plus £459 per day for additional service) to the College.
 She receives $10,000 a year for her work with the Singapore Academic Research Council to cover incidental expenses.
 Her position with KAUST is not remunerated.

 The gender pay gap

-The main reason for our gender pay gap is that we have more men than women in our senior, more well-paid roles.
-The lower three quartiles have nearly a 50–50 split between men and women, but the top quartile is 70.1% men and 29.9% women.
+The main reason for Imperial’s gender pay gap is that the College has more men than women in its senior roles.
+The lower three quartiles have nearly a 50–50 split between men and women, but the top quartile is 69.3% men and 30.7% women.

 The College’s median gender pay gap is lower than the 2018 national average for all employers, the higher education sector as a whole and other research-intensive universities in the Russell Group.
 The College is committed to addressing the imbalance by introducing some new projects to complement existing initiatives, including a College-wide mentoring scheme which can help career development and address barriers, and the Career Moves Guide to create greater transparency about progression for Professional, Technical and Operational staff.
 The College is also forming a working group which will take a deeper look at the data to gain insight into what this shows about gender, ethnicity and intersectional pay gaps.

 The College offers three pension schemes to staff and casual workers: the Universities Superannuation Scheme (USS), the Superannuation Arrangements of the University of London (SAUL) and the NHS Pension Scheme.
 Each scheme has different eligibility criteria, which are related to job roles and pay grades.